micahondiwa/stock-prediction-portal/README.md

 - **Backend env**: Create a ```.env``` file at the project root (same level as manage.py file).
 Use [djecrety](https://djecrety.ir/) to generate a django secret key.
 Store the key as ```SECRET_KEY``` inside the .env file.
 Also set ```DEBGU=TRUE``` inside the .env file.

 - **Frontent env**: Create a ```.env``` file at the root of the frontend-react folder.
 Set the backend root and the base api as ```VITE_BACKEND_BASE_API=http://127.0.0.1:8000/api/v1``` and ```VITE_BACKEND_ROOT=http://127.0.0.1:8000/```.

+**Train Your Own Model**
+You can train your own model.
+A starter code (jupyter Notebook) is available on the [Resources](Resources).
+The default code saves the trained model in the [Resources](Resources) folder.
+Therefore, without changing that, you will need to manually copy your trained model to the backend directory - same root folder as the manage.py file.

 **Bonus**
 - Use [Toptal](https://www.toptal.com/developers/gitignore) to generate a .gitignore file for react and django.